Code signatories undertake to:

-- by paying 95% of invoices within the agreed payment terms and without attempting to change payment terms retrospectively
+- by paying 95% of invoices within the agreed payment terms and without attempting to change terms retrospectively

 2) Give clear guidance to suppliers

-- providing suppliers with clear and easily accessible guidance on payment procedures and invoicing requirements at on-boarding stage and on an ongoing basis
+- by providing clear and easily accessible guidance on payment procedures and invoicing requirements at on-boarding stage and on an ongoing basis

 - by ensuring there is a system for dealing with complaints and disputes which is clearly communicated, and providing a contact-point (or online portal) for them to ascertain the status of invoices being processed

 - by advising them immediately if there is any reason why an invoice will not be paid to the agreed terms

 The Code Compliance Board will have the remit to investigate and, if need be, act when a term in a contract exists or changes in a way that a supplier claims to be grossly unfair.